opennetworkinglab/ngsdn-tutorial/EXERCISE-3.md

 id=device:spine2, available=true, role=MASTER, type=SWITCH, driver=stratum-bmv2:org.onosproject.ngsdn-tutorial
 ```

 Make sure you see `available=true` for all devices.
-That means ONOS is connected
+That means ONOS has a gRPC
-to the device and the pipeline configuration has been pushed.
+channel open to the device and the pipeline configuration has been pushed.

 #### Ports